How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 - Total: 234.5 points

-The Mavericks take to the home court of the Spurs on Wednesday at 9:30 PM ET.
+The Clippers look to pull off a road win at the Lakers on Wednesday at 10:00 PM ET.

 How to Watch